khinlapyaewoon-cyberdev/Cyber-Defense-Intelligence-Toolkit-Corpus/README.md

 * Line-level evidence for each detected control
 * Optional internal defensive corpus grounding
 * LLaMA-based defensive-only analysis
+* LLaMA may challenge or expand corpus grounding if choose corpus as helper
+* LLaMA may work itself if don't choose corpus
 * Audit-friendly TXT report output

 **Use cases:**